*Updated 2024

 Paying big money for college students miss the purpose of college

 The Bottom Line: Paying big money to college athletes defeats the purpose of college as a preparatory lesson for life, especially when the monetary difference between a salary and a scholarship is marginal.
 On the other hand, not paying athletes who risk serious long-term injuries is morally wrong.
-Was the NCAA right to change the current practice?
+Was the settlement the right move?
+Will it change the face of college sports in a positive way?